-This easy French Apple Tart with shortcrust pastry is a delicious treat to enjoy for the Holidays, afternoon tea or dessert.
-It combines with a homemade sweet shortcrust pastry, a simple applesauce filling and thinly sliced fresh apples.
+This easy French Apple Tart with shortcrust pastry (pâte sablée) is a delicious dessert to make in Winter and for the Holidays.
+The shortcrust pastry is filled with a simple applesauce and topped with thinly sliced fresh apples.

 Jump to: